Upcoming Fort Nisqually Living History Museum Events

 Queen Victoria's Birthday

-At noon, bagpipes will announce the start of the traditional tributes to the Queen, including a musket volley, cannon salute, and toasts from the Fort’s finely dressed gentlemen.
+At noon, bagpipes will announce the start of the traditional tributes to the Queen, including a musket volley, toasts by the gentlemen of the Fort, and a cannon salute.

 The birthday of Queen Victoria (May 24, 1819-1901) was celebrated by her subjects throughout the British Empire.
 At Hudson’s Bay Company forts across North America, the custom historically called for the declaration of the day as a holiday — all the laborers and servants had the day off.